top of page

 Adapters are next.

-She stretches the connections to within reach of the console.
+She stretches the connections to within reach of the DNAT’s console.
 Left hand for ports, right for controls.

 Her shadow divides the workbench.
 Her on one side, his absence on the other.

 She steadies her shaking leg.
-She’s not sure she will die but is willing.
-She uses the certainty to hold herself still, the way a ladder is held before the climb.
-It’s the math that says cost and outcome will eventually intersect, whether or not she gets to see them touch.
+Not sure if she’ll die.
+It’s the math that says cost and outcome will eventually intersect.
+Maybe she gets to see them touch.
+Maybe not.
+Either way, she’s willing to find out.

 Click.
 Activation.